phatblat/SwiftHub/README.md

 An SDK for the GitHub API.

-_This repo is a complete work-in-progress.
-Supported features of the GitHub API will be listed once support has been added._
+_This repo is a work-in-progress.
+Features of the GitHub API will be listed once they have been implemented._

 ## Project Goals